oracle/odpi/doc/src/public_structs/dpiSubscrMessage.rst

 .. member:: dpiSubscrMessageTable \* dpiSubscrMessage.tables

-    Specifies a pointer to an array of :ref:`dpiSubscrMessageTable` structures representing the list of tables that were modified and generated this notification.
-This value will be NULL if the value of the :member:`dpiSubscrMessage.eventType` member is not equal to
+    Specifies a pointer to an array of :ref:`dpiSubscrMessageTable<dpiSubscrMessageTable>` structures representing
-    DPI_EVENT_OBJCHANGE.
+    the list of tables that were modified and generated this notification.
+This value will be NULL if the value of the :member:`dpiSubscrMessage.eventType` member is not equal to DPI_EVENT_OBJCHANGE.

 .. member:: uint32_t dpiSubscrMessage.numTables